flyingrhinonz/nccm/README.md

 window outside nccm and the new window size will apply when nccm menu reappears after you exit from your ssh session.

+`nccm_config_preconnect_script`
+Path to an executable that nccm will run prior to making a connection.
+Supported values: false (default) or any valid path to an executable script/program.

+`nccm_config_postconnect_script`
+Same as above but run after the connection exits.

 `nccm_keybindings`
 nccm is configured for US keyboard mapping as entered into a standard linux xterm.
 If you have something else and